SlamTheDragon/Oribot-v5--Documentation/Moderation Features.md

+#command-handling #permission-access #mod-commands #admin

 ## Moderator Commands
-These are the moderator commands as listed on #Commands #command-handling
+These are the moderator commands as listed on the [main tree](Oribot%20v5.0.0%20-%20Tree)

 `>> mute [User ID] [Reason] [Duration]`
 	Mutes a user for the given duration, logs the mute, and DMs them with [Reason].
 Moderator only.